SniffyMcTasty/ADS-test/README.md

 * TASK 2: As a user, I want to list all the vehicle years available to be able to define the column header of the grid
     - Implement a new endpoint to do this action

-* TASK 3: As a user, I want to know the vehicle coverage by make/year/model to be able to fill up the grid with the correct colors.
+* TASK 3: As a user, I want to get the list of vehicle to be able to fill up the grid with the proper colors.
     - Implement a new endpoint to do this action

 * TASK 4: As a user, I want to be able to remove a vehicle from the coverage (model/year)